Regional Center Families

 Regional Center Respite*

-Tri-Counties Regional Center (TCRC) and North Los Angeles Regional Center (NLACRC) contract with CISS to provide funding for in-home respite services to families caring for a child or an adult relative with special needs (defined specifically as a developmental disability such as Autism Spectrum Disorder, Down Syndrome, Intellectual Disability or Cerebral Palsy.)
+Tri-Counties Regional Center (TCRC) and North Los Angeles Regional Center (for cities bordering Ventura County) contract with CISS to provide funding for in-home respite services to families caring for a child or an adult relative with intellectual and developmental disabilities (eg. Autism Spectrum Disorder, Down Syndrome, Intellectual Disability or Cerebral Palsy.)
 Services are free for eligible families.

 Through the Individual Program Plan (IPP), Regional Centers authorize respite care to meet the needs of each family.
-Families are typically authorized between 8 and 40 hours/mo. to meet their needs.
-If more respite care is needed, the family may request additional care through their Service Coordinator.
+Families are typically authorized between 8 and 30 hours/mo. to meet their needs.
+If more respite care is needed, the family may request additional care through the planning team process by contacting their Service Coordinator.

 Respite Brochure (opens in a new tab)